Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolContact.md

 ```

 ### -SearchString
-The string to search on.
+Specifies a string.
-Only contacts with a display name or email address starting with this string will be returned.
+This cmdlet returns contacts with a display name or email address that start with this string.

 ```yaml
 Type: String